 \end{exm}

 We can define classical objects in $\Af$ in a similar way, replacing $M_n^h$ by $\mathbb R^N$ and the positive cone by $\mathbb R_+^N$, and we require that both $A_X$ and $A^*_X$ contains a positive multiple of the unit vector $e_N=(1,\dots,1)\in \mathbb R^N$.
 A statement similar to Proposition \ref{prop:ihom_quantum} holds in this case, with complete positivity replaced by positivity.
+Again, it can be seen that the *-autonomous subcategory of classical objects and positive morphisms is equivalent to the category $\mathrm{Caus}[\bf{Mat}(\mathbb R_+)]$ of \cite{kissinger2019acategorical}.

 We can similarly treat classical-to-quantum and quantum-to-classical maps as morphisms between these types of objects, satisfying appropriate positivity assumptions.

 \begin{exm}[Partially classical maps] We may similarly define the basic classical object as

 In this case, $\mathcal A_{\Pe_k}\cap \mathbb R^k_+$ is the probability simplex.
 We then obtain further useful objects by combining $\Pe_k$ with quantum objects.
 For example, it can be easily seen that $\Se_n\multimap \Pe_k$ intersected with the cone $M_n^+\otimes \mathbb R^n_+$ corresponds to $k$-outcome {measurements}.
 Similarly, we obtain $k$-outcome {quantum instruments} from $\Se_m\multimap (\Se_n\otimes \Pe_k)$, {quantum multimeters} from $(\Se_m\otimes \Pe_k)\multimap \Pe_l$, {quantum testers} from $\Ce^N_{n_1,\dots,n_{2N}}\multimap \Pe_k$, etc. In general, maps of the form $X^*\multimap \Pe_k$ can be used to define probabilistic objects related to $X$.